msvens/mellowtech-core/src/site/markdown/byteStorables.md

 }
 ```

-The idea with the CBRecord/AutoRecord pattern is to keep a clean separation of the wrapping ByteStorable
+The idea with the CBRecord/AutoRecord pattern is to keep a clean separation of the BStorable
 (CBRecord) and the object (AutoRecord) it wraps.
 In other words the actual data record is a regular
-java object without any notion of ByteStorables.
+java object without any notion of BStorables.
 There are a couple of things to be aware of when using this pattern

 * your wrapping CBRecord has to implement the newT function
 * your wrapping CBRecord has to call the empty constructor of super - if it implements it's own constructors

-##Comparing With ByteComparable
+##Comparing With BComparable

 The original (and still) main purpose of the Mellowtech Core library
 was to offer functionality to sort and store objects on disc.
 In order